 St. Ignatius – Ignatius of Loyola, or St. Ignatius, is the founder of the Society of Jesus (“the Jesuits”).
 Born in 1491, he is considered one of the world’s great innovators of education.
 (See Ignatian Spirituality.)

 SAT, PSAT, and ACTPrep Courses – Jesuit offers several standardized test prep courses throughout the year.
 Jesuit students are given priority registration for each of these courses, which help students prepare for the ACT, SAT, and PSAT.
 Class dates, times, and cost vary.
 (See Standardized Test Prep.)

 Scholastic – The Jesuitical term perhaps best understood as a “Jesuit seminarian.”
 In other words, a scholastic is a Jesuit, though not yet a priest.
 He is a Jesuit with first vows, in the process of formation, and leading eventually to ordination as a priest.
 (See Jesuit Vocations.)

-School Counselors – Jesuit employs seven full-time counselors – five class-level counselors and two college counselors.
+School Counselors – Jesuit employs eight full-time counselors – five class-level counselors and three college counselors.
 Each student meets periodically with his guidance counselor who is able to monitor his academic, social, and behavioral progress.
 Counselors help students get the most out of life and deal effectively with daily issues and problems.
 (See Guidance.)